How to Start a Mutual Fund: Everything You Need to Know

 A fund's relative performance, or performance relative to the index and its peers, is the most important factor in choosing a mutual fund.
 Each fund has a benchmark based on the performance of similar funds according to Standard and Poor's and other resources.
 You should consider selling if your mutual fund is not performing up to the benchmark and you are being charged by the mutual fund manager.

 If you need help with starting a mutual fund, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.